• Menu

 Many places won’t schedule an elective induction until after your due date.

 Of course, you can definitely get induced if you have a medical reason like high blood pressure, low amniotic fluid, gestational diabetes, and other medical conditions or a clear medical reason that require baby to come out earlier.
+Check out my posts on reasons for an early induction.

 Even if they schedule you, if inductions are medically necessary (meaning you have medical reasons to be induced) they may “bump” you.
 It’s not like a reservation at a restaurant.
 As a hospital we often have to take cases based on a medical need vs a reserved spot.